tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 + Create or delete a search service
 + Create, regenerate, or retrieve `api-keys` (query or admin keys)
-+ Creates or update a shared private link for search services that are accessed from network components in an Azure virtual network
++ Create or update shared private links used to access a search service from network components in an Azure virtual network
 + Add or remove replicas and partitions (units of capacity that back a search service)

 For all other tasks, such as creating and querying an index, use the [Search Service REST API](https://docs.microsoft.com/rest/api/searchservice/) instead.